leon-fly/stackedit/Bitcoin.md

 The first part of an transaction input is a pointer to an UTXO by reference to the transaction hash and sequence number where the UTXO is recorded in the blockchain.

 #### Transaction Fees
 Transaction fees are calculated based on the size of the transaction in kilobytes, not the value of the transaction in bitcoin.
+Transaction fees are collected by the miner who mines the block that records the transaction on the blockchain.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0NDA3OTg5LDE5NDY0MTQ5MjgsLTEwNT
+eyJoaXN0b3J5IjpbLTU5NTcyOTg3NiwxOTQ2NDE0OTI4LC0xMD
-gzNTQ5MjcsLTExNzg0OTU0NjUsLTEyMzU2NzkzMzQsMTM4NTc2
+U4MzU0OTI3LC0xMTc4NDk1NDY1LC0xMjM1Njc5MzM0LDEzODU3
-MDI3OSwtMTYwMTQ0NjE5MCwtMTAzNzk2OTUyLC0xMDQ3MjMzOD
+NjAyNzksLTE2MDE0NDYxOTAsLTEwMzc5Njk1MiwtMTA0NzIzMz
-E1LDEyNDQ5MDc0ODIsLTEzODExMzc3MDIsLTMwNTM3ODQ1Miwt
+gxNSwxMjQ0OTA3NDgyLC0xMzgxMTM3NzAyLC0zMDUzNzg0NTIs
-NTIyODIyMDc2LDE0MzI2NzY5MDcsMTQ3MDMxNjQ1MiwtMTU0Mj
+LTUyMjgyMjA3NiwxNDMyNjc2OTA3LDE0NzAzMTY0NTIsLTE1ND
-czODY2NCwtMTE2NDUwMzc5MywtMTM0MDExOTQzLC0yMTI1MTUz
+I3Mzg2NjQsLTExNjQ1MDM3OTMsLTEzNDAxMTk0MywtMjEyNTE1
-MjQ5LC0xODE0MzY0NTI3XX0=
+MzI0OSwtMTgxNDM2NDUyN119
 -->